-A lumbar sympathetic block is an injection of a local anesthetic and steroid that is injected into or around the sympathetic nerves to block the transmission of pain impulses from the legs or lower back, thereby relieving pain.
+A lumbar sympathetic block is an injection of a local anesthetic and steroid into or around the sympathetic nerves to block the transmission of pain impulses from the legs or lower back, thereby relieving pain.

 - Reflex sympathetic dystrophy (pain and dysfunction of an extremity)